 Freeform locs should be maintained by washing frequently to remove buildup.
 You’ll also want to keep a close eye on your scalp to ensure it stays healthy.
-Eventually, you’ll find a routine that works best for your hair and personal routine, but it’s often recommended to wash 1 to 2 times per week for the first 12 weeks.
+Eventually, you’ll find a routine that works best for your hair, but it’s often recommended to wash 1 to 2 times per week for the first 12 weeks.
 You’ll want to focus on the scalp.
 Wash with hot water and rinse with cool water.

 Freeform Dread Styles

 Those with freeform and semi-freeform dreads should avoid wearing styles that create tension at the root or around the edges often.
 Actually, those who rock freeform locs typically do not style their hair at all.